Working the Enquiry: Jeopardy Amendments: Introduction

 Where a taxpayer will not agree to make a payment on account, and you are of the opinion that tax is at risk, you should consider making a jeopardy amendment.

-Jeopardy amendment is the term used to describe an amendment made by an HMRC officer to the taxpayer’s self-assessment before an enquiry is completed.
+Jeopardy amendment is the term used to describe an amendment made by an HMRC officer to the taxpayer’s self-assessment when an enquiry cannot yet be closed.
 The amendment replaces the taxpayer’s self-assessment (as there can be only one assessment for any year) and tax is therefore collectible on the basis of the amendment (subject to the taxpayer’s right to make a postponement application).